COVID-19: Guidance and updates

 Temporary service changes

-To enable us to respond to the coronavirus pandemic and to keep those who use our services safe and our staff we have temporarily paused some of our services.
-This affects:
+To enable us to respond to the coronavirus pandemic and to keep those who use our services safe and our staff we may have to pause some of our services.
+If this is necessary those services affected will be listed here.

 In circumstances where visiting is assessed as being essential the ward will arrange this whilst also taking care to protect our patients, visitors and staff.